-Ratio of already served impressions to the number of desired impressions.
+The ratio of already served impressions to the number of desired impressions.

-A publisher maintains one or more online publications, for example a blog, video channel, newsletter, smartphone app, webshop, or the online version of a printed newspaper.
+A publisher maintains one or more online publications, for example, a blog, video channel, newsletter, smartphone app, webshop, or the online version of a printed newspaper.

 A distributor of content via one or more media platforms.